dannylombardo/DJSTARWOLF/README.md

-- 👋 Hi, I’m @DJSTARWOLF
+- 👋 Hi, I’m @dannylombardo
 - 👀 I’m interested in computers and anything to do with tech
 - 🌱 I’m currently learning c++